bosch-ecs-career-camp/DevOps-Exam-Module-1/Task1.md

-# Python Programming for a CarShop
+# Task1 - Python Program for CarShop

 A small local buisness is selling cars in the town.
 They came to us with a requirement for a Python program which can calculate their profit for given month.